Monacan Indian Nation: 18th century

 The Virginian House of Burgesses granted much of the former site of Mowhemencho to French Huguenot refugees, who were settled on both sides of the James River in 1700 and 1701.
 First promised land at Jamestown, they were forced by the Virginian colonial government to settle above the falls.
 In Goochland County, they established the villages of Manakin and Sabot, today known as Manakin-Sabot, Virginia.

-Although a few Monacan lingered in the area as late as 1702, the core remnant seems to have merged with the Nahyssan and other closely related Virginia Siouan tribes, by then known generally as Tutelo-Saponi.
-Under this collective name, the bulk of the tribe may be traced to North Carolina (1702), and back to Virginia (Fort Christanna, 1714).
-Some headed north to join the Iroquois around the Great Lakes for protection, and were noted in Pennsylvania (Shamokin, by 1740); and in western New York at Coreorgonel by 1753, where they joined the Cayuga.
-Some participated with them in the American Revolutionary War as allies of the British against the Patriots.
-After the war, many Monacan went with the Iroquois to Canada and were settled at the (Six Nation Reserve of the Grand River First Nation) in present-day Ontario.
+Although a few Monacans lingered in the area as late as 1702, the core remnant seems to have merged with the Nahyssan and other closely related peoples, by then known generally as Tutelo-Saponi.
+Under this collective name, the bulk of the nation may be traced to North Carolina (1702), and back to Virginia (Fort Christanna, 1714).
+Many headed north and joined the Haudenosaunee Confederacy.
+Monacans were noted living in Pennsylvania (Shamokin, by 1740); and in western New York at Coreorgonel by 1753, where they lived with the Cayuga.
+They participated with the Cayuga in the American Revolutionary War as allies of the British against the Patriots.
+After the war, many Monacans having long been members of the Haudenosaunee Confederacy were settled at the Six Nation Reserve of the Grand River First Nation in present-day Ontario.
 Their settlement of Tutelo Heights was noted in 1779.
-By the early 20th century, their descendants in Ontario had been largely absorbed by the Cayuga tribe through intermarriage.
+By the early 20th century, their descendants in Ontario had been largely assimilated by the Cayuga unable to maintain their distinct culture due to colonialism.